patrickcrocker/micropcf-ci/README.md

-# forge-ci
+# micropcf-ci
-CI pipelines and tasks for Forge
+CI pipelines and tasks for MicroPCF